 - Half a lemon, juiced and zested

-Roughly pull apart herbs, keeping the stems to add flavour.
-Blend all ingredients together, and add salt and pepper for seasoning.
+Roughly pull apart the herbs, but keep the stems on to add flavour.
+Blend all ingredients together in a food processor, and add salt and pepper for seasoning.
 Put to the side.

 For the steak

-Leave the steak at room temperature for at least an hour before cooking.
+Let the steak come to room temperature before cooking.
+(Here’s why).

-Place the steak onto the char grill and cook on one side for about 15 minutes, controlling the heat to develop a nice crust on the meat.
+Brush the steak with a neutral oil and give it a generous sprinkle of salt.
+Place the steak on the grill and cook on one side for about 15 minutes, controlling the heat to develop a nice crust on the meat.
 Rotate the steak at a 90 degree angle to get the classic criss-cross pattern – this will be your presentation side.

 Turn the steak over to seal the other side, cooking for only about 5 minutes.

-Remove the steak from the heat and rest it on a warm plate for at least 15 minutes.
+Remove the steak from the heat and let it rest it on a warm plate for at least 15 minutes.

 While the steak is resting, cook the peppers on the char grill until the skins are blackened.
-Remove the peppers, place them in a bowl and cover with cling wrap to let them sweat.
+Remove the peppers and place them in a bowl, covering with cling wrap to let them sweat.
 This will allow the skin to peel off easily.